How and when do payments get processed?

 Payout workflows track the funds paid out from the Zai vault to the seller’s account.
-After a successful pay-in batch, Zai proceeds to credit the funds to the seller’s bank account (called disbursement account).
+After a successful payin batch, Zai proceeds to credit the funds to the seller’s bank account (called a disbursement account).

 The payout workflow ends when the funds successfully clear Zai's vault into the seller’s bank account.

-Our batches currently run four times a day (excluding non-processing days), at the following times:
+In Australia, batches currently run (excluding non-processing days), at the following Melbourne/Sydney times: